ruchspatil/Random-Website-Testing/README.md

 ## Technologies Used:

-Python: Programming language used for test scripting.
+Python: Programming language used for test scripting.<br>
-Selenium WebDriver: Web automation tool used for browser interaction.
+Selenium WebDriver: Web automation tool used for browser interaction.<br>
-unittest: Python testing framework used to structure and execute tests.
+unittest: Python testing framework used to structure and execute tests.<br>
 ChromeDriver: WebDriver used for automating Chrome browser (other browsers can also be used).